wp-plugins/chargebee/readme.txt

 == Changelog ==

+= 1.1 ==
+Webhook calls are checked with the existing customer subscription information and if any change found they are fetched from the ChargeBee.

+= 1.0 =
 Initial version of ChargeBee plugin.

 == Upgrade Notice ==

+= 1.1 =
+If the webook data is different from wordpress subscription and customer meta then Subscription or Customer retrieve API call is performed and then meta information are updated.

 = 1.0 =
 This is the initial base version of ChargeBee plugin.